-bagara baingan recipe with step by step photos – bagara baingan is a popular vegetarian recipe from the hyderabadi cuisine. indian is a country with multi cuisines. we all know that the north indian cuisine is different from south indian cuisine, but even the cuisines of the different parts of south india are different from each other. you see the cuisine of karnataka is different from the kerala cuisine.
+bagara baingan recipe with step by step photos – bagara baingan is a delicious dish made with small aubergines. it is a popular vegetarian recipe from the hyderabadi cuisine. indian is a country with multi cuisines. we all know that the north indian cuisine is different from south indian cuisine, but even the cuisines of the different parts of south india are different from each other. you see the cuisine of karnataka is different from the kerala cuisine.

-some of the few vegetarian recipes from the hyderabadi cuisine – kacchi hyderabadi veg biryani, mirch ka salan, bagara rice, khatti dal, veg haleem, zaffrani pulao, hyderabadi veg biryani and of course bagara baingan.
+some of the vegetarian gems from the hyderabadi cuisine are kacchi hyderabadi veg biryani, mirch ka salan, bagara rice, khatti dal, veg haleem, zaffrani pulao, hyderabadi veg biryani and of course bagara baingan.

-the bagara baingan recipe came to my head after a long long gap, when i had some fresh small aubergines (baingans) with me and did not know which style to cook it… the punjabi way or the goan way (the goan recipe is coming soon)…
+the bagara baingan recipe came to my head after a long long gap, when i had some fresh small aubergines (baingans) with me and did not know which style to cook it. the punjabi way or the goan way.

-finally a book came to my help and i straight away took this recipe from the book. chandra padmanabhan’s book Simply South: Traditional Vegetarian Cooking has many good recipes. varieties of south indian sambar, rasam and vegetable & rice recipes. it also covers our regulars – idlis, dosas and chutneys plus some south indian snacks and sweets. a few recipes i tried from this book and they were very good. i modified the method of this recipe to suit my laziness… 😉
+finally a book came to my help and i adapted this recipe from the book. chandra padmanabhan’s book simply south: traditional vegetarian cooking has many good recipes. varieties of south indian sambar, rasam and vegetable & rice recipes. it also covers our regulars – idlis, dosas and chutneys plus some south indian snacks and sweets. a few recipes i tried from this book and they were very good.

 bagara baingan recipe card below: